Key Stage: 2

 Discover a Jurassic landscape rich in fossils from 160 million years ago.
 Jurassic Warwickshire was covered by a shallow sea, so we can’t promise dinosaurs but can guarantee that everyone will find at least one fossil to keep.
 Learn how fossils were made before going hunting for fossils in a safe area.
 Any fossils found can be taken back to school for sorting, classification and further study.
 Some schools have found unique specimens when visiting this site.
 Visit a site of Site of Special Scientific Interest (SSSI) perfectly demonstrating the underlying structure of the area and the effects of geological forces.
 The Jurassic seabed layer where the fossils come from can be clearly seen here, underneath other layers of rock.

-Due to seasonal risk of inclement weather and the exposed nature of the site, this workshop is recommended for the summer term.
+We provide all the equipment needed for the workshop, including sample specimens to help students identify their own finds.
+All groups visiting the quarry must arrange personal accident insurance.
+Due to seasonal risk of inclement weather and the exposed nature of the site we advise this workshop is booked for the summer term.

 - Recognising fossils are made from living organisms